SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

 Interaction between ``include`` directives and Perl-style preprocessor variable scope needs clarification.
-Using a strict interpretation of the spec would result in surprising behavior that does not seem desireable.
+Using a strict interpretation of the spec would result in surprising behavior that does not seem desirable.

 See :ref:`dev_notes-include_preprocessor` implementation notes for more details.